-God gave them one command, warning them that disobedience would result in their separation from God, death.
+God gave Adam and Eve one command, warning them that disobedience would result in their separation from God, death.
 They disobeyed and they were separated from God – and banished from the garden that God had given them.
 He told them that their lives would be filled with suffering, but also promised that one day, a redeemer would come.

-After these main events, which fills the first 3 chapters of the book, there is a brief history of the world – the flood, which covered the whole earth, the introduction of different languages in the world, resulting in different nations.
+After these main events, which fill the first 3 chapters of the book, there is a brief history of the world, describing the flood, which covered the whole earth, and the introduction of different languages in the world, resulting in different nations.

 In chapter 12 God calls a man, Abram, and he becomes the father of the Jewish nation.
-God has a special place for the Jews in world history, and from this point in the bible, nearly everything in the Old Testament, is about the Jewish nation.
+God has a special place for the Jews in world history, and from this point in the Bible, nearly everything in the Old Testament is about the Jewish nation.
 God promised to bless Abram, who later became Abraham, and make of him a great nation.
-He was promised a son, to be called Isaac, who would inherit God’s promise of blessing.
-Isaac had 2 sons, Esau and Jacob, Jacob inherited the God’s promise of blessing.
+He was promised a son, who would inherit God’s promise of blessing.
+When Abraham was already 100 years old, this promise was finally fulfilled.
+Isaac had two sons, Esau and Jacob.
+Jacob inherited God’s promise of blessing.

 Jacob had 12 sons who became the 12 tribes of Israel.
-Jacob’s favourite son was Joseph.
-His brothers hated him, sold him as a slave to Egypt, to try and get rid of him, but God saved Joseph, took him to Egypt and he was eventually appointed 2nd ruler in Egypt.
+Jacob’s favorite son was Joseph.
+His brothers hated him, sold him as a slave to Egypt to try and get rid of him.
+But God saved Joseph, and he was eventually appointed 2nd ruler in Egypt.
 The whole earth was affected by a famine, but God used Joseph, in Egypt, to provide for the Egyptians.
-Jacob, sent his sons to buy food from Egypt, and as a result, Joseph and the family were reunited.
-Jacob and the whole family went to Egypt to live.
-God had prophesied this, and that they would become slaves, which happened – this is recorded in the next book of the Bible, Exodus.
+Jacob sent his sons to buy food from Egypt, and as a result, Joseph and the family were reunited.
+Jacob and the whole family went to Egypt to live there.
+God had prophesied this, and also that they would become slaves (see Genesis 15:13-14), which happened indeed.
+This is recorded in the next book of the Bible, Exodus.